metaml/proxy/readme.md

 ### HTTP **Proxy** for Testing and Development

-To avoid fetching URLs from clients' sites, this proxy was written, in Haskell, to fetch arbitrary pages regardless of the URL.
-Configure Proxy as an HTTP proxy and it'll randomly fetch pages from a set currently defined with the source code.
+To avoid fetching URLs from clients' sites, HTTP this proxy was written, in Haskell, to fetch arbitrary pages regardless of a URL.
+Configure your code to use Proxy as an HTTP proxy.
+Said proxy randomly fetches pages from a set of URLs currently defined within the source code.
 Moreover, it caches responses and in general fetches pages once using the cache thereafter.

 ### Building Proxy